ec500-software-engineering/case-study-mmark9/README.md

 - __Model__: In keeping with the __DRY__ principle each tables defined in the postgres sql database instance have their equivalent ruby class file in `app/models`
-- __View__: For templating, HTML abstraction markup language (Haml) is used instead of the standard Embedded Ruby (ERB) templating.
+- __View__: For templating, HTML abstraction markup language (`haml`) is used instead of the standard Embedded Ruby (ERB) templating.
 From looking at the process of converting ERB to Haml, it appears that Haml prefers a much less verbose syntax that you will typically find in many templating frameworks.
 ERB implements a similar templating strategy that you will find in many older languages (java, php, etc.).
-Once looking at Haml, one immediate characteristic is the influence of CSS like syntax.
+Once looking at `haml`, one immediate characteristic is the influence of CSS like syntax.
 - __Controller__: Logic for navigating users across different endpoints are also implemented in Ruby.